andreasvaglic/AspNetCore1.0_WorkOut/README.md

 | MYVALUES_SERVER.URLS            | http://localhost:5400 |
 </br>

+>**Green boxes are showing result of the path where both default configuration's for server listening port and environment are overridden by values defined in environment variables.**

+Using env.
+Variables without _MYVALUES alias:

 ![alt text](https://cdn.rawgit.com/AMatijevic/AspNetCore1.0_WorkOut/SetupServerUrlsAndDefaultEnvironment/CustomHostSetup/src/ServerUrlsAndEnvironment/Charts/Chart1.svg)

+Using env.
+Variables with _MYVALUES alias:

 ![alt text](https://cdn.rawgit.com/AMatijevic/AspNetCore1.0_WorkOut/SetupServerUrlsAndDefaultEnvironment/CustomHostSetup/src/ServerUrlsAndEnvironment/Charts/Chart2.svg)
+Please click on images to use links for navigation to code.

 Some additional links that help me to create charts and code: